 You can also create your own contest in any sport that is currently active.
-Players will have control over when the contest takes place, whether it’s a head-to-head or a league format, public vs. private (if you want to just invite buddies to play), and the entry fee (free contests are available if you just want to play for bragging rights or to practice).
+Players will have control over when the contest takes place, whether it’s a head-to-head or a league format, public vs. private (if you want to just invite buddies to play), and entry fee (free contests are available if you just want to play for bragging rights or to practice).

 The powerful DraftKings lobby is one-stop shopping for getting into any contest at the site.
 Filters, tabs and sortable columns make finding the contest that you want as easy as clicking a few buttons.

-The advanced filters give you full control over which contests you will see in the lobby, starting with a drop-down menu that allows you to view contests only associated with one league (i.e. NFL, NBA, etc.).
+The advanced filters give you full control over which contests you will see in the lobby, starting with a menu that allows you to view contests only associated with one league (i.e. NFL, NBA, etc.).
 You can also apply filters based on when a contest starts, how big the field is, and how big the entry fee is.

 Clicking on tabs allow to quickly sort through the DraftKings contests types currently being offered:

 - Tournaments/Leagues (leagues are any contest that is not guaranteed, but is not a two-player contest)